ImgBotApp/viveelsueno/site/content/_index.md

 blurb = "Participants are offered 10 months of 2 hour, twice weekly English classes, tailored to our participants' individual businesses and taught by a TEFL certified instructor at the Nosara Spanish Institute." title = "English Lessons"
 [program.item_3]
-blurb = "One on one session with our graphics design artist Zacc Pollit to create a personalized, professional logo and a photoshoot with our photographer Veronica Monge where our participants get a chance to have their photos taken in the context of their new business." title = "Logo Design & Photoshoot"
-[program.item_4]
-blurb = "One on one social media training sessions with Rebecca Schmidt where our participants are shown how to create their accounts, reach out to their community, attract new clients and make a social media marketing plan." title = "Social Media Coaching"
+blurb = "Participants are offered one on one session with our graphics design artist, Zacc Pollit to create a personalized, professional logo and a professional photo session with photographer, Veronica Monge to help them with their marketing and advertising." title = "Logo Design & Professional Photos" [program.item_4] blurb = "One on one social media training sessions with Rebecca Schmidt where our participants are shown how to create their accounts, reach out to their community, attract new clients and make a social media marketing plan." title = "Social Media Coaching"